sbesada/online.nasa.satellite.tracker.3d/README.md

 - 3D library - https://cesium.com/

 ## Satellites & Astros Data
-This web is populated on various schedules depending on mission, ranging from weekly to yearly and include predictive and definitive orbits
+This web is populated on various schedules depending on mission, ranging from weekly to yearly and include predictive and definitive orbits where time is in UTC

 ## Accuracy
  - Locations are stored in 32bit floats with a precision of a few meters near the Earth and a few hundred km at Pluto